-Avalon's most significant accounting estimates relate to the carrying value of the Company's metal and mineral property assets.
-The accounting policies in relation to metal and mineral properties are set out in full in the Company's annual financial statements.
-Management regularly reviews the net carrying value of each metal and mineral property.
+Avalon's most significant accounting estimates relate to the carrying value of the Company's metal and mineral property assets, and its investment in associate.
+The accounting policies in relation to metal and mineral properties and its investment in associate are set out in full in the Company's annual financial statements.
+Management regularly reviews the net carrying value of each metal and mineral property and its investment in associate.
 Where impairment indicators exist, management assesses if carrying value can be recovered.
 Management's estimates of metal and mineral prices, mineral resources and operating capital and reclamation costs are subject to certain risks and uncertainties which may affect the recoverability of metal and mineral property costs.
 Although management has made its best estimate of these factors, it is possible that changes could occur in the near term, which could adversely affect the future net cash flows to be generated from the properties.
 Other significant estimates relate to accounting for stock-based compensation and warrant valuation.
 Option and warrant pricing models require the input of highly subjective assumptions including the expected price volatility.
 Changes in the subjective input assumptions can materially affect the fair value estimate, and therefore the existing models do not necessarily provide a reliable single measure of the fair value of the Company's stock options granted/vested during the year, or of the value of the Company's derivative financial instruments.